heikalb/thesis-scripts/README.md

 units, despite their apparent decompositionality.
 This thesis project examines whether formulaicity also occurs among affixes, using the Turkish National Corpus (TNC) as a dataset.
-Although formulaicity is a psycholinguistic concept, this project looks for an evidence for it through the distribution of affixes in a corpus.
+Although formulaicity is a psycholinguistic concept, this project looks for an evidence for it in distributional data in a corpus.

 The main questions explored in this project are: